marialysyuk/Konstruktor/README.md

-# Konstructor: A Strong Baseline for Simple KG Question Answering
+# Konstruktor: A Strong Baseline for Simple KG Question Answering

 **Abstract.** While being one of the most popular question types, sim- ple questions such as “Who is the author of Cinderella?”, are still not